VishalBorase1/Book-Shop/README.md

 First Go into Eclipse IDE and you can run the program using Java Application.

 ## 🎈 Usage <a name="usage"></a>
+This is CRUD operation project you can use it to store Books Data  stores Many No of Books information i.e Book name its Edition and its Price He Display all of that Data with List.
+And Also Make Many Operations On it He can Save Book Data , Update the Book Data , Delete the Book Data and Clear the Book Data .

 ## 🚀 Deployment <a name = "deployment"></a>
 First Extract the file from GitHub and import it into Eclipse IDE and you can run the program